Web Authorization Protocol (oauth) Internet Drafts

 Working Group: Web Authorization Protocol (oauth)

-This specification defines a mechanism for selective disclosure of individual elements of a JSON object used as the payload of a JSON Web Signature (JWS) structure.
-It encompasses various applications, including but not limited to the selective disclosure of JSON Web Token (JWT) claims.
+This specification defines a mechanism for the selective disclosure of individual elements of a JSON-encoded data structure used as the payload of a JSON Web Signature (JWS).
+The primary use case is the selective disclosure of JSON Web Token (JWT) claims.

 Cross-Device Flows: Security Best Current Practice